HandsOnDataViz/book/docs/HandsOnDataViz.md

 ![Screenshot: Curly quotes versus straight quotes](images/17-fix/curly-vs-straight-quotes.png)

+Hint: Either single-quote (`'`) marks (also called an apostrophe) or double-quote (`"`) marks are acceptable in your iframe code, but be consistent and avoid accidentally pasting in curly-quotes.

 TODO: Test one way to fix GitHub errors by going into the commits and going back to a previous version of the code.
 Is this possible in the